pangolp/wiki-ac/docs/character-battleground-data.md

 ### guid

 The character guid.
-See [characters.guid](2129969.html#characters(table)-id).
+See [characters.guid](characters#guid).

 ### instanceId

 This is the battleground instanceId.
-It's shared with [instance.id](instance-2130197.html#instance-id), but instead of putting data in that table, it's here.
+It's shared with [instance.id](instance#id), but instead of putting data in that table, it's here.

 ### team